 There are differences in how countries regulate supplements.
 In the United States, these substances are not as vigorously regulated by the FDA as other medications, which means they can be sold without the manufacturer proving their effectiveness, safety, and without a guarantee of consistent or accurately reported ingredients.
 In Canada, products that have been evaluated for quality, safety, and effectiveness by Health Canada and authorized for sale will have a license number on the label.

 How effective is taurine?

 Taurine has been proven effective for treating taurine-deficiency diseases and retinal degeneration.
 Limited studies have been performed regarding the use of taurine to treat general heart disease, but preliminary studies show taurine’s usefulness as an adjunctive therapy in these cases.

 This medication should take effect after 1-2 doses; however, it can take up to a few weeks before full effects are noted.
 Effects may not be visibly noticeable and therefore laboratory tests may need to be done to evaluate if the medication is working.

 Taurine is given by mouth in the form of a tablet, liquid, capsule, or powder.
 It may be given with or without food, but mixing with food may make it easier to administer.
 If vomiting occurs when dosed on an empty stomach, give future doses with food.
 Measure liquid forms carefully.

-What if I miss giving a dose?
+What if I miss giving my pet the supplement?